 Option1: Faculty refers the student name to the Conduct Office for tracking purposes only and no investigation occurs.
 The Conduct Office maintains a conduct database of all referrals.
 Under this option, three referrals of one student from more than one faculty member will result in an investigation.
 Assigning an F grade will result in an automatic referral to the Conduct Office.
+Multiple referrals for tracking purposes only will trigger an investigation by the Conduct Office.

 Option 2: Faculty submits an allegation of misconduct to the Conduct Office for investigation.
 Faculty must provide supporting documentation and will be informed of the results.
-If the Conduct Administrator determines there has been a violation, he or she assigns and monitors disciplinary sanctions (e.g. warning, probation, discretionary or educational sanctions, suspension or expulsion). (later, insert a link to the conduct sanction matrix).
+If the Conduct Administrator determines there has been a violation, he or she assigns and monitors disciplinary sanctions (e.g. warning, probation, discretionary or educational sanctions, suspension or expulsion).